DominikMuhle/DominikMuhle.github.io/_publications/skeletondiffusion/index.md

     length: long

-description: "SkeletonDiffusion is a novel nonisotropic diffusion approach for 3D Human Motion Prediction, and the first computer vision method to show that nonisotropic diffusion leads to unequivocally better performance without computational drawbacks for a structured task.
-We generate diverse and realistic motions achieving state-of-the-art performance on the Human3.6M and AMASS datasets."
+description: "SkeletonDiffusion is a novel nonisotropic diffusion approach for 3D Human Motion Prediction, and the first computer vision method to show to use nonisotropic diffusion.
+We generate diverse and realistic motions achieving state-of-the-art performance."

 links:
     - name: Project Page